 Pay for performance.
 Compensation should provide incentive for and reward the creation of value for the Company's stakeholders.
 As such, we believe that a substantial portion of executive compensation should be tied to relevant financial and/or operational outcomes that (a) reflect the decisions and efforts of those being compensated, and (b) contribute to the creation of value over the long term.
 While compensation should ultimately reward long-term performance, incentives for short-term (i.e. annual) performance objectives are also appropriate to the extent the incentive supports sustainable value creation.
-As illustrated on page 25, 84% of our CEO's target total direct compensation is tied to Company performance, which we believe is a significant driver of shareholder value.
+As illustrated on page 25, 84% of our CEO's target total direct compensation and 76% of our other NEOs' target total direct compensation is tied to Company performance, which we believe is a significant driver of shareholder value.